YOLO11 vs YOLOv9: A Technical Comparison for Object Detection

 YOLO11x | 640 | 54.7 | 462.8 | 11.3 | 56.9 | 194.9 |

-Users may also be interested in exploring other models in the YOLO family, such as the widely adopted YOLOv8 for a balance of performance and versatility, or YOLO-NAS for a Neural Architecture Search optimized model.
+Users might also be interested in exploring other models such as YOLOv8 and YOLOv7 for different performance and architectural trade-offs.